agile-learning-institute/mentorHub/specifications/ROADMAP.md

 We have identified the following people as stakeholders in this system, that is to say these people will be effected by this platform.

-- Board Members
+- Potential Members
+  - Someone interested in ALI
+  - Curious novice unsure where to begin
   - Pivoters
+  - Person changing careers
-- Career first professionals
+  - "Career first" professionals

-- code schools
-- after school clubs

-- someone interested in.
-ALI
 - Members
-- Members
-- Engineers
-- person changing careers
+  - Apprentice
-- apprentices
+  - Apprentice Candidate
   - Software Engineers
     - API Engineers
-- curious novice unsure where to being
     - Data Engineers
     - Site Reliability Engineers
     - UI/UX Engineers
-- Apprentice
-- Apprentice Candidate

 - Staff
-- Accounting
+  - Mentors
-- Marketing
+  - Volunteers
   - CFO
-- CFO
-- CFO

-- recruiters
-- Employers
-- Businesses
-- small business pwmer
+  - CMO

 - Partners
+  - Allyship focused grooups
+  - Businesses that want to share cause
+  - Code schools
+  - After school clubs

+- Potentail Employers
+  - Recruiters
+  - Small Business owner
+  - Startup Founders

+- Board Members

+- Prospective donors
-- startup founders
+- Donors

 - Open source. contributors

-- allyship focused grooups
-- Client
+- Client (employee of company paying to use software)
-- Mentors
-- Mentors

-- businesses that want to share cause
-- volunteers

-- prospective donors
-- Donors

 ## Personas

+For the purpose of documenting Hills statements, we will use the following persona's.
+These persona's can also act as a proxy for a RBAC Role.

 ### Developer Personas

+These personas represent members who are contributing to the institute platform to gain experience in different areas, while working with a real SDLC with software deployed through automation and change management systems.

 - Sam the Software Engineer approves PR's to the repos they own